MNA4/decode-the-drawings/README.md

 \end{aligned}
 $$

-we can find the real world position of each ball by multiplying the ray by the distance:
+We can find the real world position of each ball by multiplying the ray by the distance:

 ```
 positions[i] = rays[i] * t[i]
 ```